 The original version of “Middle Class Blues” was written / copyrighted back in 1998.

-(*Song title is a SoundCloud mp3 link.
-You're welcome to open it in a 2nd browser window & listen as you read.)
+*Song title is a video link.
+If you open it as a 2nd browser window (new tab), that'll allow you to listen as you read.

 As is sometimes the case, I liked the song, but not the arrangement.